Home Loan Experts

 • Ensures the seller has met all disclosure obligations.

-• Attend the settlement.
+• Attends the settlement.

 Do I need a conveyancer?